 RPA – Low

 RPA features low effort, speed, and tact.
 RPA tools can be easily and quickly integrated to work with specific existing applications.
-They solve specific problems without requiring a complete overhaul of your complete IT system or corporate culture.
+They solve specific problems without completely overhauling your entire IT system or corporate culture.
 So, for instance, you can use RPA:

 Standalone RPA solutions are typically less expensive than complex BPM platforms, both in actual cost and in the costs associated with culture change.